At this Moment

 THE DAY IS June 6, 2018.
 I decided to write the closing chapter of this book on the two-year anniversary of a day that transformed my life.
 The time is 4:32 am.
 I stand beside my aunt’s newly constructed boathouse overlooking a wooded landscape I thought would present a sudden sunrise to help me discover the words to finish this book.

-There is a slight wrinkle in the blackened water as it gently pushes up against the massive rocks.
+There is a slight wrinkle in the blackened water gently pushing up against the massive rocks.
 It is not an enormous ocean that stands before me this morning but only a small pond.

 Although darkness and drizzle surround my innermost thoughts, you need not worry about me because you cannot see what is about to come over the horizon.

-Over the last two years, a blackbird had presented himself to me in moments when I needed inspiration.
+Over the last couple of years, a blackbird had presented himself to me in moments when I needed inspiration.
 I didn’t ask for the bird to join me in those moments, but today is a new day.
-Unlike the other three times, I have already asked for him to come.
+Unlike the other three times, I already asked him to come.

-As you read this book, you may assume the blackbird represents God.
+Reading this, you may assume the blackbird represents God.
 It would be a reasonable assumption, but you would be wrong.
-The blackbird is not a representation of God, but God is the one who sent him.
+The blackbird is not my representation of God, but God is the one who sent him.

 The blackbird represents many things to me.
 Freedom, perspective, inspiration but at its core it embodies a spirit that lives inside of me.
 I don’t know how God is going to reveal the blackbird to me today, but I trust he knows a perfect way.
 I expect him today because I have faith he will show.